 If your construction accident occurred on the job, you might be entitled to file a claim for workers’ compensation benefits.
 This no-fault system allows you to recover benefits even if you caused your injuries.

 Many construction workers are entitled to benefits outside of workers’ compensation.
 Was your accident caused by unsafe work conditions, building code or safety violations, or a fall from a height?
 You may be entitled to file a lawsuit for additional damages not covered by workers’ comp.

 You may be entitled to compensation through one or more types of construction injury claims:

-At the Law Offices of Jay S. Knispel, LLC, we handle all types of construction accident cases.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we handle all types of construction accident cases.
 Contact our law office to discuss your legal options after a construction injury.

 If your employer violated New York law and does not have workers’ compensation insurance, you are still entitled to compensation.

 Employers who do not maintain workers’ compensation in New York are liable for damages.
 You can recover compensation by filing a personal injury lawsuit under New York Workers’ Compensation Law §11.

 Most importantly, the limited liability protection of a corporation or LLC will not apply.
 Everyone from the president and treasurer to the secretary can be held personally liable, meaning their personal assets are available.

 However, many employers who do not have workers’ comp coverage have limited financial resources for injury claims.
 In this case, a workers’ compensation claim can be filed with the New York State Workers’ Compensation Board (NY WBC) Uninsured Employers Fund.
 This fund is maintained by the state to provide workers’ comp benefits to uncovered workers.